Walker in the Wastes: Publication history

 Walker in the Wastes was written by John H. Crowe III and published by the small Seattle-based company Pagan Publishing as a book of more than 200 pages, a campaign that was the result of four years of dedicated writing and research and marked Pagan's first major foray into full-length adventures for Call of Cthulhu.

 Shannon Appelcline noted that John Tynes had plans to expand Pagan in 1994, and to start with "Tynes said that three publications were immediately forthcoming: an adventure called Walker in the Wastes, another book of The Unspeakable Oath reprints, and a new issue of The Unspeakable Oath itself."
-Appelcine noted how not everything on the schedule released by Tynes was released as planned: "Other than two issues of The Unspeakable Oath and that book of reprints, Pagan Publishing only managed to publish two supplements over the nexct year, Walker in the Wastes (1994) and Coming Full Circle (1995) both by John H. Crowe III.
+Appelcine noted how not everything on the schedule released by Tynes was released as planned: "Other than two issues of The Unspeakable Oath and that book of reprints, Pagan Publishing only managed to publish two supplements over the next year, Walker in the Wastes (1994) and Coming Full Circle (1995) both by John H. Crowe III.
 The first was a massive Ithaqua campaign, and the second a set of linked scenarios.
 Both pushed the standard 1920s setting into the 1930s, again showing off Pagan's willingness to take Call of Cthulhu into unusual places."